adamsanaglo/pulp_deb/docs/admin/cli/publish.md

 1. First, identify the version you want to publish and export it (`export VERSION="x.x.x"`)
 1. Open up pyproject.toml file and update the version field if necessary.
 1. Next, update the change log with `towncrier build --yes --version $VERSION`.
+1. Go to server/app/core/config.py and bump `MIN_CLI_VERSION` if necessary (e.g. if there's a
+   backwards incompatible server change or security fix)
 1. Open a PR with your changes and get it merged.
 1. Once the PR is merged, create a new cli-x.x.x tag at <https://msazure.visualstudio.com/One/_git/Compute-PMC/tags>
 1. Now monitor [the build pipeline](https://msazure.visualstudio.com/One/_build?definitionId=312903)